Reinoptland/pizza-app-hooks/plan.md

 # Implement behaviour

+- Add a pizza
-- Liking
+  - Add Pizza Form
+  - useState, to store the state of the form

-  - event listeners / handlers
+  - event listeners and handlers -> check console.log
-  - dispatch an action
+  - create an action: object with type and payload
+  - useDispatch to get the `dispatch` function
+  - dispatch(action) -> check redux devtools (action tab)

-- Handle action in the reducer
+  - handle the action in the reducer -> check redux devtools (diff tab)
+  - celebration

+# Liking

+    - UI, button
+    - event listener / handler
+    - create action
+    - dispatch action
-  - write "case" in our reducer
+    - handle action in reducer
-  - Do reducer logic .. <--- hard part { ....state, something }
+    - useSelector and make selector function
+    - display the favorites

 # Strategy